Robert Hampton Gray: Japan

 On April 4, 1945, Formidable joined the British Pacific Fleet which was involved in the invasion of Okinawa.
 On April 16, Gray led a flight of Corsairs during the attacks against Ishigaki and Miyako airfields on Okinawa.
-Gray only conducted combat air patrols for the remainder of April and into May.
+Gray conducted combat air patrols for the remainder of April and into May.
 In the aftermath of the kamikaze strikes on Formidable, the ship returned to Sydney, Australia, on May 22 where Gray helped train replacements from May to July before returning to combat on July 17.
 On July 18, Gray led a strafing mission against airfields in the Tokyo area and another flight to the inland sea on July 24, which damaged one merchant ship, and damaged two seaplane bases and one airbase.
 Gray earned a Distinguished Service Cross for aiding in sinking a Japanese destroyer in the area of Tokyo on July 28.
 The award was not announced until August 21, 1945, when the notice appeared in the London Gazette with the citation, "For determination and address in air attacks on targets in Japan".

 VC action

-On August 9, 1945, Gray original mission was to attack Matsushima airfield, however when it was realized the airfield was out of commission Gray was ordered to attack targets of opportunity.
+On August 9, 1945, Gray's original mission was to attack Matsushima airfield, however when it was realized the airfield was out of commission Gray was ordered to attack targets of opportunity.
 Having spotted Japanese shipping at Onagawa Bay, Miyagi Prefecture, Japan, early in the flight, Gray led the strike force towards the bay.
 A few hours after the atomic bombing of Nagasaki, Lieutenant Gray (flying Vought F4U Corsair KD658, with 151 as his insignia and an X on the aircraft's tail) led an attack on a group of Japanese naval vessels.
-Gray scored a direct hit upon the with a 500-lb bomb which passed through the engine room and detonated a magazine below the after gun turret.
+Gray scored a direct hit upon the with a 500-lb bomb which passed through the engine room and detonated a magazine below the gun turret.
 The resultant explosion blew out the ship's side and caused it to sink rapidly with the loss of 71 crewmen.
 Gray's plane was damaged by anti-aircraft fire and crashed into the bay.
+He did not survive.

 The citation for his VC, gazetted on November 13, 1945, described as being:

 for great valour in leading an attack on a Japanese destroyer in Onagawa Wan, on 9 August 1945.
 In the face of fire from shore batteries and a heavy concentration of fire from some five warships Lieutenant Gray pressed home his attack, flying very low in order to ensure success, and, although he was hit and his aircraft was in flames, he obtained at least one direct hit, sinking the destroyer.
 Lieutenant Gray has consistently shown a brilliant fighting spirit and most inspiring leadership.

 Gray was one of the last Canadians to die during World War II, and was the last Canadian to be awarded the Victoria Cross.
 His VC is owned by the Gray family.